 4K video: While virtually all modern compacts can record at least 720p HD and usually 1080p Full HD, 4K video isn’t quite so universal yet.
 As such, not all of the cameras in this roundup provide it.
 Of course, you’ll only get the full benefit of 4K video footage if you have a 4K monitor or TV to view it on.

 Aperture: Aperture refers to the size of the hole that allows light to pass through to the sensor.
 This hole is created by a set of interlocked blades at the base of a lens that contract and expand as you change aperture settings.
 It’s measured in f-stops – the higher the f-stop, the smaller the hole; the lower the f-stop, the wider it is.
 Lenses with especially low apertures – typically f/1.4 to f/2.8 – are much sought-after by enthusiasts for two reasons.
 First, because they let in more light, thereby allowing you to use faster shutter speeds in low light.
 Second, they increase the depth of field effect, blurring the background behind an in-focus subject to make it stand out more.

 Raw: Some of the cameras in this roundup let you record still images as lossless Raw files.
 These are different from JPEGs.
 When you capture a JPEG image, the camera will process the image for you before discarding some of the data to make the resulting image file smaller.
-However, when recording images as Raw files the camera doesn’t process the image internally, but rather retains all of the data captured by the sensor.
+But when recording images as Raw files, the camera doesn’t process the image internally and instead retains all of the data captured by the sensor.
 This gives you much more scope to process the image yourself using specialist applications such as Adobe Lightroom or Photoshop.